 Cardiovascular disease, most often due to atherosclerosis, is the leading cause of death both in the United States and throughout the world.
 During the past decades, medical therapy and life-style changes have decreased the prevalence of cardiovascular disease in the United States and other “Western” countries.
-However, this downward trend recently reversed in the United States, and the prevalence of cardiovascular disease continues to increase in other parts of the world.
+However, this downward trend recently reversed in the United States, and the prevalence of cardiovascular disease is also increasing in other parts of the world.
 Targeted molecular interventions—that are based on a detailed understanding of the pathogenesis of cardiovascular disease—hold great promise for preventing and treating cardiovascular disease.

-Our projects share a common goal: to discover the mechanisms that cause vascular disease and to translate these discoveries into novel therapies that prevent or reverse vascular disease.
+Our projects share a common goal: to discover the mechanisms that cause cardiovascular disease and to translate these discoveries into novel therapies that prevent or reverse cardiovascular disease.
 There are 3 major projects:

 - Development of gene-transfer vectors capable of mediating long-term recombinant gene expression in blood vessels and use of these vectors to prevent or reverse atherosclerosis in arteries and vein grafts.

 - Investigation of the role of transforming growth factor β (TGF-β) signaling in the development and prevention of aortic aneurysms.

 - Investigation of the role of the urokinase plasminogen activator (uPA)/plasminogen system in the development of atherosclerosis and plaque rupture; defining the molecular mechanisms of atherosclerotic plaque rupture.

 We use techniques and approaches of molecular biology, biochemistry, genetics, virology, immunology, proteomics, and whole-animal physiology.

 Vascular gene therapy: